 - (a) The first 25% of the option can be exercised at any time on and after the first anniversary of the grant of the option.
 The next 25% of the option can be exercised at any time commencing from the second anniversary of the grant of the option.
 The third 25% of the option can be exercised at any time commencing from the third anniversary of the grant of the option.
-The fourth 25% of the option can be exercised at any time commencing from the third anniversary of the grant of the option.
-The fourth 25% of the option can be exercised at any time commencing from the third anniversary of the grant of the option.
-The fourth 25% of the option can be exercised at any time commencing from the fourth anniversary of the grant of the option. - (b) During the year, 2,525,000 share options were forfeited and RMB45,000 was reversed in the consolidated income statement and the other reserve account.
+The fourth 25% of the option can be exercised at any time commencing from the fourth anniversary of the grant of the option. - (b) During the year, 3,553,000 share options were forfeited and nil was reversed in the consolidated income statement and the other reserve account.